Skip to main content

 • Port 9999 — gRPC (direct bridge access)

-Docker Compose Services
+Docker Compose (Development)

 services:

-openra-rl: # Game server
+# Game server only

 docker compose up openra-rl